apache/camel-website/content/blog/Camel3-Whatsnew/index.md

 ---
-title: "Apache Camel 3 Whats New (top 10)"
+title: "Apache Camel 3 What's New (top 10)"
 date: 2019-12-02
 author: Claus Ibsen
 categories: ["Releases"]
-preview: Top 10 of whats new in Apache Camel 3
+preview: Top 10 of what's new in Apache Camel version 3
 ---

 Apache Camel 3 was released last thursday November 28th 2019, which also happens to be the day of the US Thanksgiving.
 This was not intentionally but we can say its a big thanks from us to the community with a brand new major version of Camel - this does not come often by.
 In fact its 10 years since Camel 2 hit the streets.
 So this 3rd generation is long overdue.

-{{< image "camel3-3humps.png" "Apache Camel 3" >}}

 This blog post highlights the noteworthy new features and improvements in Camel v3.